vinc/moros/doc/syscalls.md

 This list is unstable and subject to change between versions of MOROS.

-Any structure in the arguments will be converted into a pointer and a length before the syscall is made.
+Any reference to a slice in the arguments (like `&str` or `&[u8]`) will be converted into a pointer and a length before the syscall is made.

-A negative number returned indicates that an error has occurred.
-In the userspace Rust API this will be often converted to a `Result` type.
+Any negative number returned indicates that an error has occurred.
+In the higher level API, this will be typically converted to a `Result` type.

 ## EXIT (0x01)